endulum/groves-api/README.md

 - [x] `GET /community/:communityNameOrId`: shows a Community and its details
 - [x] `PUT /community/:communityNameOrId`: accepts fields `urlName`, `canonicalName`, and `description` and edits the Community object with this information
 - [x] `POST /community/:communityNameOrId/promote`: accepts field `username` and appoints a User as "moderator" for this Community (admins also have mod powers)
-- [ ] `POST /community/:communityNameOrId/demote`: accepts field `username` and removes a "moderator" of this Community from their position
+- [x] `POST /community/:communityNameOrId/demote`: accepts field `username` and removes a "moderator" of this Community from their position
-- [ ] `POST /community/:communityNameOrId/status`: toggles status of Community between
+- [ ] `POST /community/:communityNameOrId/freeze`: accepts fields `password` and `communityUrlName` and sets the status of this Community to "FROZEN"
-- - `ACTIVE`: can be posted to by anyone, followed by anyone, edited by moderation only
-- - `FROZEN`: "archived", cannot be interacted with by anyone, even admin
-- - `HIDDEN`: (only site admins can do this) same as `FROZEN` but cannot be seen by anyone, not even admin
 <!-- ### Posts
 - [ ] `GET /community/:communityNameOrId/posts`: shows all existing unhidden posts under this Community, filters using query params `name` and `sort` (Community moderators can see hidden posts)
 - [ ] `POST /community/:communityNameOrId/posts`: accepts field `title` and `content` and creates a Post object under this Community with this information